The best startup pitch deck ever built

 Table of Contents

-Slide 1: Cover from Kenjo deck
+Slide 1: Cover from the Kenjo deck

 The design gives a clean, modern vibe, which fits the brand.